-For more information about ways to bring healthy food retail into underserved communities, see the economic development resources at www.healthyplanning.org.
+For more information about ways to bring healthy food retail into underserved communities, visit www.changelabsolutions.org

 Funded by the California Department of Public Health, through the Network for a Healthy California.

 This fact sheet is designed for a California audience.
 Readers in other states should consult planners in their area.